Sungharsh/crypto-coins/README.md

 :shipit: App will launch automatically on the default browser:

+:file_folder: ## Dependencies: This project uses libraries and tools:

 ```
-:file_folder: ## Dependencies: This project uses libraries and tools like:
 1 @testing-library/jest-dom@5.12.0
 2 @testing-library/react@11.2.6
 3 @testing-library/user-event@12.8.3